lucblender/simple_filter_bank/README.md

 The Simple Designer version has a custom 32HP eurorack compatible PCB front panel.
 The Simple Designer PCB is 42HP so take your best saw or dremel and cut the excess 10HP.
 Under the [Hardware/panel-pcb](/Hardware/panel-pcb/) folder, you will find the KiCad project that will allow you to print the PCB.

 ![front-pannel-kicad-render](/Pictures/front-pannel.png)

-In my case, I recommend using [PCBWay](pcbway.com/)services.
+In my case, I recommend using [PCBWay](pcbway.com/) services.
 I chose to go with a white solder mask, black silkscreen and HASL surface finish.

 **CAUTION, the daisy is soldered on the bottom to have enough room.
 The pinning is then the opposite of standard mounting of the daisy on Simple Designer.**
 Follow the following table if you want to create a version of the lx-bank-001 compatible with the front panel and firmware.